Danielskry/Awesome-RAG/README.md

 There is no guarantee that a naive similarity search will match documents based on the input, or that an LLM will be able to utilize the additional context autonomously.
 Therefore, we may sometimes need to adopt a more advanced approach for RAG that goes beyond simple methods.
 This could include integrating corrective measures, executing actions, adding guardrails, and implementing iterative steps with the LLM before providing an answer.
 These elements can all be components of a more intricate RAG architecture, which can include:

-- Apply [data cleaning techniques](https://medium.com/intel-tech/four-data-cleaning-techniques-to-improve-large-language-model-llm-performance-77bee9003625) to improve LLM performance.
+- Applying [data cleaning techniques](https://medium.com/intel-tech/four-data-cleaning-techniques-to-improve-large-language-model-llm-performance-77bee9003625) to improve LLM performance.
-- Implement a [Corrective RAG](https://arxiv.org/pdf/2401.15884.pdf) (CRAG) approach.
+- Implementing a [Corrective RAG](https://arxiv.org/pdf/2401.15884.pdf) (CRAG) approach.
 - Employing [Retrieval-Augmented Fine-Tuning](https://techcommunity.microsoft.com/t5/ai-ai-platform-blog/raft-a-new-way-to-teach-llms-to-be-better-at-rag/ba-p/4084674) (RAFT) for additional enhancement.
 - Incorporating [Reason and Action (ReAct)](https://research.google/blog/react-synergizing-reasoning-and-acting-in-language-models/) into the response generation process.
 - Developing a [Self Reflective RAG](https://selfrag.github.io/).